 Taking Care of Your Own Needs with a Disability

 I was handling my own self-cathing regimen by age 5 and bowel management by around age 9, so these skills can be gained at an early age.
 I’m sure if you ask my parents, it wasn’t the smoothest transition.
 At first, there was definitely a process of trial and error.
 Plus, I needed a lot of regular reminders from my parents.
 Nevertheless, it was attainable for me at that age.
-Over time, I was able to become fully independent by learning those skills early on.
+Over time, I became fully independent by learning those skills early on.

 A Parent’s Role in Encouraging Independence